A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Representations

-Hence, the set of characters of $\mathcal{Z}(\mathfrak{g})$ gets identified with $\mathfrak{t}^*/W(G_{\mathds{C}},T_{\mathds{C}})$.
-Fix an hermitian norm $\lvert.\rvert$ on $\mathfrak{t}^*$ which is $W(G_{\mathds{C}},T_{\mathds{C}})$-invariant.
+Hence, the set of characters of $\mathcal{Z}(\mathfrak{g})$ gets identified with $\mathfrak{t}^*/W(G_{\mathbb{C}},T_{\mathbb{C}})$.
+Fix an hermitian norm $\lvert.\rvert$ on $\mathfrak{t}^*$ which is $W(G_{\mathbb{C}},T_{\mathbb{C}})$-invariant.
 Then, we set

-for all $\pi\in Temp(G)$.
+for all $\pi\in \Temp(G)$.
 Note that although the definition of $N^G(\pi)$ depends on some choices, two different choices would give two norms that are equivalent.
-Since the norm $N^G(.)$ will only be used for estimates purpose, the precise choices involved in its definition won't really matter and we will always assume implicitly that such choices have been made.
+Since the norm $N^G(.)$ will only be used for the purpose of estimates, the precise choices involved in its definition won't really matter and we will always assume implicitly that such choices have been made.
 We extend the norm $N^G(.)$ to all tempered representations by

 where $\pi_1,\ldots,\pi_k$ are irreducible tempered representations of $G(F)$ (recall that all our unitary representations have finite length).
 Later, we will need the following inequality